mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 11/JTAS_-_Volume_11_May24.md

 female’s pheromones change, indicating availability to mate, although often a female will not be receptive to attempts by males to initiate courtship.
-Regardless of fertilization status, a single egg is produced, approximately 10 centimetres in diameter and massing one kilogram.
+Regardless of fertilization status, a single egg is produced, approximately 10 centimeters in diameter and massing one kilogram.

 The female will do as she pleases with the egg.
 She may incubate, discard or eat it.
 An unfertilised egg will still hatch as a genetic clone of the mother